brillout/awesome-universal-rendering/readme.template.md

 Comprehensive list of resources to render JavaScript-generated-content to HTML.
 To improve SEO, SMO, and performance.

-The techniques to render JavaScript-generated-content to HTML are
+The techniques to render JavaScript-generated-content to HTML are:

- - Server-Side Rendering (SSR),
+ - Server-Side Rendering (SSR)
- - Pre-Rendering, and
+ - Pre-Rendering
  - Static Site Generators

-which are explained in the [Introduction](#introduction).
+They are explained in the [Introduction](#introduction).

 #### Contents